darkloyd255/Collection-of-my-School-Bookmarklets/README.md

 Make sure to star this repo so I can rise to the top!<br>
 Make sure to watch it for updates on when i release new hacks! (almost everyday!)<br>
 Use discussions to ask questions and suggest hacks please!<br>
-We are already on the third page when searching, "School Bookmarklets"!
+I am already on the third page when searching, "School Bookmarklets"!
 # About

 This project is something to pass the time. its also for kids who need this stuff, but basically i am making original bookmarklets that are meant to be used for: CHEATING, HACKING, BYPASSING & Random fun crap idk XD<br>